TP-TEAM05/car-simulator/README.md

-# Traffic DT - Vehicle Simulator
+# Car Simulator
-Simulates the traffic and sends vehicle data to the integration module.
+Simulates the traffic of 2 cars and sends vehicle data to the integration module.

 # Configuration
 Copy the `.env.example` to `.env` file and adjust the variables values if needed.